Valvo Z550M

 Valvo ZM1070

 The ZM1070 is a neon-filled, double-pulse decadic counting tube manufactured by Valvo in Germany.
 It supports bi-directional counting and operates at speeds of up to 5,000 counts per second.
-Each of its ten stable cathodes is connected to a separate pin, allowing external actions to be triggered when a specific cathode is active.
+Each of its ten stable cathodes is connected to a separate pin, allowing external actions (such as advancing a second stage Dekatron) to be triggered when a specific cathode is active.
 This design also enables the tube to be reset to any of its ten positions by applying a brief negative pulse to the desired electrode.

 Read more